Ensembl/ensembl-genes-nf/README.md

 ### Mandatory options

 #### csvFile
-A file containing the list of "GCA,assembly name"
+A file containing the list of "GCA, assembly name, species name"

 ### Using the provided nextflow.config
 We are using profiles to be able to run the pipeline on different HPC.
 The default is 'standard'